Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted and adhere to the specified criteria.
-The informed clues are descriptive and accurate.
-The misinformed clues offer a subtle but potentially confusing overlap.
-The fake clues effectively divert attention to incorrect choices without any connection to the correct answer.
+Excellent set of clues.
+The informed clues are precise and avoid answer contamination.
+The misinformed clues create productive ambiguity, and the fake clues are strong misdirections to the incorrect choices.
+The difficulty level is appropriate.

 ---

 # Game Clue Analysis Matrix
-**Test Run 9 | Round 2: Country → Japan**
+**Test Run 9 | Round 2: Movie**

 ---